 Over the last decade more and more healthy products have entered our supermarkets, garages and of course vending machines.
 This is the first time I’ve seen any on a flight.
 As a Doozy employee I am well aware of the healthy products now available.
 But, many people across the UK are not so lucky.

 That is until now.

-The food and drink industry have acknowledged the healthy trend and are making way for a huge variety of products.
-From vitamin drinks, to gluten-free snacks we are spoilt for choice.
+The food and drink industry has acknowledged the healthy trend and is making way for a huge variety of products.
+From vitamin drinks to gluten-free snacks we are spoilt for choice.
 At Doozy, we get many of our delicious healthy snacks and cold drinks from wholesaler Epicurium.
 They dedicate their range of products to focus on healthy.

 Long may it continue.

 If you would like healthy vending in your organisation, please get in touch with us today.